xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 ---
 Once the **Back in Stock Notifications** addon is {% link "installed and configured" ref_7mZJltoM %} a store admin can check for notification subscriptions and for the products in demand in the **Catalog** -> **Product notification subscriptions** and **Catalog** -> **Watched products** sections respectively.

-The **Catalog** -> **Product notification subscriptions** section shows both the back-in-stock and price-drop-down subscriptions:
+The **Catalog** -> **Product notification subscriptions** section shows both the back-in-stock and price drop subscriptions:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![adm-bins-subscriptions.png]({{site.baseurl}}/attachments/ref_3ZfsAR9B/adm-bins-subscriptions.png)</div>
   <div class="column" markdown="span">![adm-pdd-subscriptions.png]({{site.baseurl}}/attachments/ref_3ZfsAR9B/adm-pdd-subscriptions.png)</div>
 </div>

-While the back-in-stock subscriptions require that the out-of-stock items are visible in the store, the price-drop-down subscriptions work for both in-stock and out-of-stock products.
+While the back-in-stock subscriptions require that the out-of-stock items are visible in the store, the price drop subscriptions work for both in-stock and out-of-stock products.
 So, please, check that the **How to show out of stock products** option on the **Store setup** -> **Cart & Checkout** page is set to either _Show in all the sections_ or _Show only in categories and search listings_ if you need both of the subscriptions to be available in the store.
-If you need only the price-drop-down subscriptions, the **How to show out of stock products** option can be set to _Hide and make them available only via a direct link_.
+If you need only the price drop subscriptions, the **How to show out of stock products** option can be set to _Hide and make them available only via a direct link_.

 The _Back in stock subscriptions tab_ of the **Product notification subscriptions** section shows a list of products in demand, customers who subscribed for notifications, the desired product quantity (if the **Allow customer to specify the product quantity they want to buy** option is {% link "enabled" ref_7mZJltoM %} and a customer specified the quantity he wants to buy), the date of subscription and date of product inventory change and whether the back-in-stock notification is sent or not and if yes, the date it was sent.